biometryhub/rss-symposium-website/content/programme.md

 <tr class="out budgets 212collapsed collapse" aria-expanded="false" style="height: 0px;">
     <td colspan="3">
 	Diseases, pests and disorders reduce yield and quality of grapes harvested.
 Damage may be assessed during the growing season to support decisions about treatment options and close to harvest to inform decisions about quality and price.
 Many Australian wineries set thresholds for contamination or severity of damage at 3-5%, above which consignments of grapes may be downgraded or rejected.
 Assessment is typically based on visual inspection.
 A smart-phone application, PMapp, was released in 2015-16 to facilitate training and in-field assessment of powdery mildew on bunches.
 Feedback indicated that accuracy of the GPS was insufficient and that the app was being used to assess various diseases and pests in addition to powdery mildew.
 An updated PMapp has been developed with improved GPS capability, typically better than 10 metres, depending on network coverage.
 A new app, Grape Assess, offers all the capability of the improved PMapp and allows the user to record assessments of multiple diseases and disorders, including bunch rot, downy mildew, insect damage and sunburn.
 Grape Assess allows the user to customise each assessment by selecting the plant part and severity categories that best suit their requirements.
-Both apps are linked to online resources for assessing powdery mildew <a href="http://www.pmassessment.com.au/#/home">PMAP</a>.
+Both apps are linked to online resources for assessing powdery mildew www.pmassessment.com.au.
 	</td></tr>